Research Report 2012/2013

 The PRF action to promote canola in the Western Cape is supported largely by researchers in the Department of Agriculture in the Western Cape (DAWC).
-The PRF canola working group, attended by researchers from the ARC, DAWC, agricultural companies, co-operatives, seed companies and others, remains the backbone that provides direction for the canola industry.
-This working group is supported particularly well, and discussions at the meetings definitely stimulate more interest in expanding the industry.
+The PRF canola work group, attended by researchers from the ARC, DAWC, agricultural companies, co-operatives, seed companies and others, remains the backbone that provides direction for the canola industry.
+This work group is supported particularly well, and discussions at the meetings definitely stimulate more interest in expanding the industry.
 Canola Focus is an informative publication sponsored by the PRF and it is a privilege for the PRF to acknowledge its editorial team comprising Messrs P Lombard, J Bruwer and Prof G A Agenbag.

 Other actions to promote the canola industry to a wider audience take place regularly.

 A canola planning work session was held on 2 and 3 February 2012.
 All relevant Agribusiness representatives in the Western Cape were invited to attend the planning discussions to determine the road ahead within each area of expertise.
 Included in the discussions were the identification of the roles each person or group, including the PRF, could play in the process and the definition of any assistance or aids that might be required.